 Eco-labelling acceptance has been growing worldwide as a market-based instrument to promote pollution prevention and sustainability.
-Each national program reflects differing domestic environmental priorities, so to avoid potential trade barriers and to facilitate more sustainable production worldwide, it is helpful to develop mutual recognition programmes and common core criteria.
+Each national programme reflects differing domestic environmental priorities, so to avoid potential trade barriers and to facilitate more sustainable production worldwide, it is helpful to develop mutual recognition programmes and common core criteria.
 GEN is taking the lead in this.

 How are common criteria developed?